-After the recent BSP statement, Bitcoin remittance expert Luis Buenaventura revealed his opinion of policies and the central bank’s definitions.
-By studying strategies and startups in the crypto-remittance space like Abra and Bitspark buenaventura has done extensive research on the connection of Bitcoin with global remittances.
-In his opinion, the guidelines in the Philippines specify all money exchanges to be treated as companies.
+After the recent BSP announcement, Bitcoin remittance expert Luis Buenaventura revealed his opinion of policies and the bank’s definitions.
+Buenaventura has done extensive research on Bitcoin’s connection with global remittances by studying strategies and startups in the area like Bitspark and Abra.
+In his opinion, the most recent guidelines in the Philippines define all virtual currency exchanges to be treated as remittance businesses.

-“It certainly appears like the purpose is to treat any business dealing with Bitcoin as a remittance agent, even though remittances aren’t the principal purpose of the company,” explains Buenaventura.
+“It certainly appears like the intention is to treat any business handling Bitcoin for a remittance agent, even if remittances aren’t the principal purpose of the company,” explains Buenaventura.

-The new guidelines do not offer any concessions for order-book exchanges which don’t have any worldwide footprint, nor do they explain the situation for sole proprietors buying and selling BTC on Localbitcoins.
-I’m unsure what kind of impact this will have on the Bitcoin startups operating within our borders, but I expect that it will not put the brakes.
+The new guidelines don’t offer any concessions for order-book exchanges which don’t have any worldwide footprint, nor do they explain the situation for sole proprietors buying and selling BTC on Localbitcoins.
+I expect that it will not put the brakes on the innovative momentum that’s been building up over the past few years, although I’m unsure what sort of impact this will have on the Bitcoin startups operating within our borders.

 The Central Bank is Learning About Bitcoin, But Definitions Are Too Broad

-The industry within the Philippines will have to wait and see how these policies take effect in the countrybitcoin casino mobile app android bitcoin casino bonus ohne einzahlung Buenaventura says bitcoin exchanges and remittance startups have made plenty of progress but still have a long way to go.
-Furthermore, he is encouraged that the BSP spent plenty of time learning about Bitcoin, however, the central bank has”vastly overestimated just how much of it is actually used for remittances.”
+The industry within the Philippines will have to wait and see how these policies take effect in the countryBitcoin casino beginners guide the best payout for bitcoin casino Buenaventura states remittance startups and bitcoin exchanges have made plenty of progress but still have a long way to go.
+Furthermore, he is encouraged that the BSP spent plenty of time learning about Bitcoin, but the central bank has”vastly overestimated just how much of it is actually used for remittances.”

-“From one angle, it’s good news that the government is finally recognizing that we exist and acknowledge that our efforts do have a positive social effect on our nation,” Buenaventura adds.
+“From one angle, it is good news that the government is finally recognizing that we exist and admit that our efforts do have a positive social effect on the country,” Buenaventura adds.

-What do you think about the Philippine central bank regulating Bitcoin?
-Let us know in the comments below!
+What do you consider the Philippine central bank regulating Bitcoin?
+Tell us in the comments below!

 Images via Shutterstock, BSP, Medium, and Pixabay.

-Do you need to talk about bitcoin at a comfortable (and censorship-free) environment?
-Check out the Bitcoin.com Forums — all the big players in Bitcoin have posted there, and we welcome all opinions.
+Do you need to discuss bitcoin in a comfy (and censorship-free) environment?
+Have a look at the Bitcoin.com Forums — all of the big players in Bitcoin have posted there, and we welcome all opinions.